 Internal decorations

 Repair category 1

-Notes The subjects were generally found to be in fair decorative condition.
+Notes The subjects were found to be generally well presented throughout.

 Cellars

 Repair category -

-Notes N/A
+Notes Not applicable.

-Electricity Repair category 2 Notes The electrical system includes an older consumer unit.
-It will be necessary to have the system checked and upgraded by a qualified electrician.
+Electricity

+Repair category 1

+Notes Cabling (where seen) is of PVC and the consumer unit is of a modern circuit breaker type.
+There are, however, some low level power outlets.
+Current test certification should be confirmed.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.